 Force of amendments

 Section 3.
-No amendment of the constitution of bylaws not embodies in the letters patent shall be enforces or acted upon until the approval of the Secretary of State has been obtained.
+No amendment of the constitution or bylaws not embodied in the letters patent shall be enforced or acted upon until the approval of the Secretary of State has been obtained.

 Section 1.
 Unless otherwise provided for, any notice given to a member under this constitution and the bylaws shall be deemed sufficient if sent postpaid to the last address given to the Secretary by said member.

 Section 1.
 The corporate seal shall consist of two concentric circles bearing the name of the corporation in English and French, with the words “Canada 1966” in the middle.
 It shall be kept in the custody of the Secretary of the corporation, and may be affixed to documents requiring to be executed under seal by the President, or the Vice President, and the Secretary.